websharks/zencache-pro-original/zencache-pro/readme.txt

 = I'm a plugin developer.
 How can I prevent certain files from being cached? =

 	<?php
-	define('QUICK_CACHE_ALLOWED', FALSE); // The easiest way.
+	define('ZENCACHE_ALLOWED', FALSE); // The easiest way.
-	// or $_SERVER['QUICK_CACHE_ALLOWED'] = FALSE; // Also very easy.
+	// or $_SERVER['ZENCACHE_ALLOWED'] = FALSE; // Also very easy.
 	// or define('DONOTCACHEPAGE', TRUE); // For compatibility with other cache plugins.

 When your script finishes execution, ZenCache will know that it should NOT cache that particular page.
-It does not matter where or when you define this Constant; e.g. `define('QUICK_CACHE_ALLOWED', FALSE);` because ZenCache is the last thing to run during execution.
+It does not matter where or when you define this Constant; e.g. `define('ZENCACHE_ALLOWED', FALSE);` because ZenCache is the last thing to run during execution.
 So as long as you define this Constant at some point in your routines, everything will be fine.

 ZenCache also provides support for `define('DONOTCACHEPAGE', TRUE)`, which is used by the WP Super Cache plugin as well.
-Another option is: `$_SERVER['QUICK_CACHE_ALLOWED'] = FALSE`.
+Another option is: `$_SERVER['ZENCACHE_ALLOWED'] = FALSE`.
 The `$_SERVER` array method is useful if you need to disable caching at the Apache level using `mod_rewrite`.
-The `$_SERVER` array is filled with all environment variables, so if you use `mod_rewrite` to set the `QUICK_CACHE_ALLOWED` environment variable, that will end up in `$_SERVER['QUICK_CACHE_ALLOWED']`.
+The `$_SERVER` array is filled with all environment variables, so if you use `mod_rewrite` to set the `ZENCACHE_ALLOWED` environment variable, that will end up in `$_SERVER['ZENCACHE_ALLOWED']`.
 All of these methods have the same end result, so it's up to you which one you'd like to use.

 = What should my expiration setting be? =